SchlossVRL/coloremoblues/README.md

 We controlled for lightness and chroma **colorimetrically** using colors a set of colors that were based on the BCP-37 colors, but held lightness and chroma constant within each color set.
 To do so, it was necessary to use colors that were far less saturated than in the BCP-37.
 The 32 colors include 8 hues (R, O, Y, H, G, C, B, P) x 2 lightness levels (lt, dk) x 2 chroma levels (lo, hi).

  ---
+In main directory

-`T_BCP.csv`: Mean color-emotion associaitons and color coordinates for the Berkeley Color Project 37 (BCP-37) colors
+`T_BCP.csv`: Mean color coordinates and color-emotion associaitons for the Berkeley Color Project 37 (BCP-37) colors

 `T_EquilumColors.csv`: CIExyY, CIELAB, and CIELch (in CIELAB space) coordinates for the 32 colors in Experiment 2 and the supplementary experiment (replication) in the Appendix.